Master's Degree Application Requirements

 Applicants must have:

-- A minimum of three years of technical, clinical, or administrative experience in health care or the health sciences (nursing, home health care, speech therapy, physical therapy, occupational therapy, laboratory medicine, clinical engineering, information systems, etc.) documented in a current resume or curriculum vitae; applicants must be employed at the time of application and are expected to maintain employment for the duration of the program.
+- A minimum of two years of technical, clinical, or administrative experience in health care or the health sciences (nursing, home health care, speech therapy, physical therapy, occupational therapy, laboratory medicine, clinical engineering, information systems, etc.) documented in a current resume or curriculum vitae; applicants should be employed at the time of application and are expected to maintain employment for the duration of the program.

 - A statement of support from the applicant's employer stating that they understand you are applying for the program and that they support you in doing this.
 Applicants who are self-employed or are principals in their organization can omit the statement of support.
 Your letter of support can also be used as a letter of recommendation.
 Just be sure that your employer states in the letter that they both support and recommend you.